 Budget breakdown for five days in the Cinque Terre

 Our apartment had an open-plan kitchen/diner/lounge with a sofa bed, separate bedroom, bathroom and balcony, as well as a shared roof terrace (where we spent most of our time).
-It cost €836/£745 for four people for five nights (including AirBnB fees), which works out as €167/£149 a night or €41/£37 per person per night.
-There’s also a tourist tax of €1 per day per person – it’s capped at three days though so we paid €3 each for five nights.
+It cost €836/£720/$946 for four people for five nights (including AirBnB fees), which works out as €167/£144/$189 a night or €42/£36/$47 per person per night.
+There’s also a tourist tax of €1 per person per day – it’s capped at three days though so we paid €3 each for five nights.

-The easiest way to go to and around the Cinque Terre is by train.
-Our trip to the Cinque Terre was part of a longer European trip so we had an InterRail pass, but otherwise a train from Genoa to the Cinque Terre costs €11/£10 each way.
-Trains on the Cinque Terre line from La Spezia and Levanto run frequently throughout the day, stopping at each of the village and costing €4/£3.50 for a single journey, irrespective of how far you go.
+The easiest way to get to and around the Cinque Terre is by train.
+We had an InterRail pass as we were on a longer European rail trip, but the train from Genoa to the Cinque Terre costs €11/£10/$12 each way.
+Trains on the Cinque Terre line from La Spezia and Levanto run frequently throughout the day, stopping at each village and costing €4/£3/$5 for a single journey, irrespective of how far you go.
 So you can easily walk one way and get the train back.

-Our trains one day were covered by the Cinque Terre Card (see below) but we also took five single journeys, costing €20/£18 in total.
+Our trains one day were covered by the Cinque Terre Card (see below) but we also took five single journeys, costing €20/£17/$23 in total.
 The other way to get around the Cinque Terre is using the public ferry – with some great views along the way.
 We didn’t use it that much as Corniglia is the only village without a harbour, so it doesn’t stop there.
-But we did take a day trip down the coast from Manarola to Portovenere, costing €25/£22 return.
+But we did take a day trip down the coast from Manarola to Portovenere, costing €25/£22/$28 return.

-The reason most people visit the Cinque Terre is to soak up those amazing views, go hiking and take a dip in the sea, none of which is going to cost you much.
-You do need to buy a Cinque Terre Card if you’re going to walk along the coast path, but that only applies to the stretch from Monterosso to Corniglia (it’s closed for the foreseeable future from there to Riomaggiore after a landslide).
+The reason most people visit the Cinque Terre is to soak up those amazing views, go hiking and take a dip in the sea, none of which is going to cost much.
+You do need to buy a Cinque Terre Card if you’re going to walk the coast path, but that only applies to the stretch from Monterosso to Corniglia (it’s closed from there to Riomaggiore for the foreseeable future after a landslide).

-Total activities cost: €22.50/£19.50 per person – an average of €4.50/£4 a night each.
+Total activities cost: €22.50/£19/$25 per person – €4.50/£4/$5 a day each on average.

 Food and drink

 Food and drink is where the Cinque Terre starts to get a bit more expensive again – prices seem about a third higher than you’ll find in less-touristy bits of Italy.
 As the villages are busiest in the daytime you don’t usually find cheap lunchtime deals either.
 So to keep costs down we mixed up eating out and cooking in our apartment.
-We spent €85/£75 on groceries between the four of us.
+We spent €85/£73/$96 on groceries between the four of us.
 That covered breakfast every day, snacks and two simple pasta dinners.

-We went out for a few Aperol Spritzes and bought some wine to drink on our balcony (€37/£33 in total).
-Bottles of wine from a local vineyard cost around €6 and a large beer €3.50, though prosecco was pricey for Italy at €10 a bottle (how much a bottle of bubbly costs around the world is my own version of the consumer price index – or rather my prosecco index!).
+We went out for a few Aperol Spritzes and bought some wine to drink on our balcony (€37/£32/$42 in total).
+Bottles of wine from a local vineyard cost around €6 and a large beer €3.50, though prosecco was pricey for Italy at €10 a bottle (how much a bottle of bubbly costs around the world is my version of the consumer price index – the prosecco index!).

-Total food and drink cost: €168/£151 per person – an average of €34/£30 a night each.
+Total food and drink cost: €168/£145/$190 per person – €34/£29/$38 a day each on average.

 The grand total

-So when you add it all up, the total cost came to €470/£420 per person (€94/£84 per day).
+The total cost for our five days in the Cinque Terre was €470/£405/$531 per person.
+This works out at €94/£81/$106 per day.
 Not a bad price for a wishlist destination like the Cinque Terre, especially as it’s crazily popular now.
-You could probably cram a visit into a day or two but it doesn’t cost much extra to stay a bit longer – accommodation often gets cheaper if you stay for longer, you have time to self-cater, walk the free hillside paths, etc.
+You could probably squeeze a visit into a day or two, but it doesn’t cost too much extra to stay longer – accommodation often gets cheaper if you stay for longer, you have time to self-cater and walk the free hillside paths.

 Lower budget?
-If you want to save money, you could stay in Levanto or La Spezia rather than right in the Cinque Terre, where there’s more choice of accommodation and more budget options.
-You could also cook more of your own food, steer clear of the prosecco and stock up on groceries before you arrive.
+You could stay in Levanto or La Spezia rather than right in the Cinque Terre, where there’s a greater choice of accommodation and more budget options.
+You could also cook more of your own food, steer clear of the prosecco and stock up on groceries before arriving.